 This is what all MMTers sermonize from their soapboxes and it is provably false.
 The fact is that MMTers have no idea how the monetary economy works.

 To get economics right, it has to be consistently reconstructed from scratch.
 As the correct analytical starting point, the elementary production-consumption economy is defined with this set of macroeconomic axioms: (A0) The objectively given and most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm.
 (A1) Yw=WL wage income Yw is equal to wage rate W times working hours.
 L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 Under the conditions of market-clearing X=O and budget-balancing C=Yw in each period the price is given by P=W/R (1), i.e. the market-clearing price is equal to unit wage costs.
 This is the most elementary form of the macroeconomic Law of Supply and Demand.
 For the graphical representation see Figure 1.#1

 The price is determined by the wage rate W, which takes the role of the nominal numéraire, and the productivity R. The quantity of money is NOT among the price determinants.
 This puts the commonplace Quantity Theory to rest.
 At this juncture, Friedman et al. are buried for good.

-What is needed for a start is two things (i) a central bank which creates money on its balance sheet in the form of deposits, and (ii), a legal system which declares the central bank’s deposits as legal tender.
+What is needed for a start is two things (i) a central bank that creates money on its balance sheet in the form of deposits, and (ii), a legal system that declares the central bank’s deposits as legal tender.